Murgueros

 The night was dark and there was no wind

-Just a tree in the fog
+Just a lantern in the fog

 It looked like a lost ship, moving slow